 Confidently balancing on my board, gliding down the slope with all the grace of a gazelle, I slid for a few metres before finally landing on my chest.
-The last night’s snow absorbed the hit pretty much every time I crashed, while trying to polish my left and right turns while snowboarding, with a little to no luck.
-But I was firm on my goal!
+The last night’s fresh snow absorbed the hit every time I crashed, as I tried polishing my left and right turns on a snowboard!

-A few weeks ago the lovely folks at NorthlandAdventures, in Manali, invited me to try a few days of skiing or snowboarding with them, at their ski hotel, Sethan Heights, in Hamta Valley, Himachal.
-And as soon as they first mentioned it, my (first) reaction was ‘oh, bum … I can’t ski!’.
-Then I realised, this would mean gaining a new skill, and I spat a big yes… Though I was still unsure about it!
+A few weeks ago the lovely folks at NorthlandAdventures, in Manali, invited me to try a few days of skiing or snowboarding with them, at their ski hotel, Sethan Heights, in the town of Sethan, in Himachal Pradesh.
+As they mentioned it, my (first) reaction was ‘oh, bum … I can’t ski!’.
+Then I realised, this would mean learning something new, and I spat a Big Yes!

-Located at 2770 metres above sea level, more than 700 metres higher than Manali, Sethan village, with its impressive ski slopes, is a perfect place to learn snowboarding, or skiing.
+Located at 2770 metres above sea level, more than 700 metres higher than Manali, the village of Sethan, in Himachal Pradesh, is a perfect place to learn snowboarding, or skiing.
 Unlike the likes of nearby ski destinations, like Rohtang and Solang Valley, this is where you can practice while enjoying the exclusivity with nature.

 Thanks to its exclusivity and unpopularity, I found Sethan just perfect!

 The journey to Sethan started from the town of Prini, some 5 kilometres south of Manali.
 The route was itself visually stunning, if somewhat unnerving.
-We were welcomed with heavy hailstorm, as soon as Prini started losing in oblivion.
+We were welcomed with a heavy hailstorm, as soon as Prini started losing in oblivion.
 The hailstorm later turned into big size snowflakes.
-In the month of March, and with tempratures in New Delhi reaching over 30 I did not expect any snow at this time of the years.
-And Sethan sure didn’t qualify in my list of coldest places in Himachal.
-I never considered it.
+In the month of March, and with tempratures in New Delhi reaching over 30 I did not expect any snow anywhere near Manali.

 But it turned out for the next three days, as I continued my stay in Sethan, only more snow followed, covering any patch of green or brown, that was visible!